 Prior to her studies at UChicago, Fiona attended Wellesley College where she carried out fieldwork in North Carolina and Massachusetts for her thesis on the North Carolina old-time scene and the music of the Carolina Chocolate Drops.
-She has also worked in arts administration and is a classically trained violinist-turned-fiddler.
+She has also worked in arts administration and is a classically trained violinist.

 Sound and Society